An easy recipe for homemade stovetop baked beans with hidden vegetables. No baking required. Suitable for vegetarians and vegans.

 Well, they certainly weren't fooled that this was the same thing that comes in a tin.
 R, 6, immediately said "are these homemade?" - which unfortunately to him means not as good.

 But two out of three kids ate them which in my book counts as a success!
-And I'm much happier knowing that Baby S in particular has had these homemade beans, with some extra veggies and no added salt or refined sugar, than beans from a tin.
+And I'm much happier knowing that Baby S in particular has had these homemade beans.
+The extra veggies and no added salt or refined sugar makes these a much better option.

 The recipe below makes quite a large quantity of beans, so depending on your family's size you can freeze a portion, or two, or perhaps even more.
 Alternatively you could halve these quantities.

 More baked beans recipes